Emerald, Diamanté & Sterling 1920s Bracelet

-Vintage Earrings, 1950s Jewelry, Hattie Carnegie JewelryThese sunburst earrings by Hattie Carnegie have emerald-glass baguettes emanating from a pavé center.
+- Vintage Earrings, 1950s Jewelry, Hattie Carnegie JewelryThese sunburst earrings from the fashion house of Hattie Carnegie have emerald-glass baguettes emanating from a pavé center.
 The setting is rhodium-plated.
-These elegant 1950s ear clips coordinate beautifully with a brooch by the same maker in a similar design.
-Pieces like these never go out of style and always look gorgeous wherever they’re worn.
-I got to see these earrings sparkle on a model who walked the runway at Toronto Fashion Week 2019.
-Scroll down to see the coordinating brooch and a dress clip to wear with these lovely jewels.USD$245.00
+These elegant 1950s ear clips never go out of style and always look gorgeous wherever they’re worn.
+I got to see them sparkle on a model who walked the runway at a recent fashion show.
+Scroll down to see a dress clip to wear with these lovely jewels.USD$295.00